 Just returning from our afternoon activity with family and friends – a drive to the beautiful Lanna Gorge in the Makuleke Concession up in the Kruger National Park.

 As we walked into the camp following a path illuminated by candles under a blanket of stars, there are 7 tables lined up around the fireplace.
-We all sat, enjoying a nice glass of wine, there was much excitement in the air of what was to happen next.
+We all sat, enjoying a nice glass of wine, there was much excitement in the air about what was to happen next.

-People are chatting, laughing, taking photos, trying to cool themselves.
+People are chatting, laughing, taking photos, and trying to cool themselves.
 My friend Mecaela and I are sitting next to each other at table 7, it was so hot that we were putting ice cubes in the back of our uniform shirts and giggling about it like little girls.

 Then the graduation dinner is presented.
-It is a Kudu Potjiekos, a traditional South African outdoor dish, which is prepared in a big round, three-legged pot which is appropriately named a potjie pot.
-On the side there is Samp, also a traditional South African dish, different salads and freshly backed bread by our beloved kitchen lady TK.
+It is a Kudu Potjiekos, a traditional South African outdoor dish, which is prepared in a big round, a three-legged pot which is appropriately named a potjie pot.
+On the side there is Samp, also a traditional South African dish, different salads and freshly baked bread by our beloved kitchen lady TK.

 If you haven’t seen TK make her famous bread, make sure you have a look at the end of this blog for her video.